-- The NCMAG team will finalise the advice document, taking into consideration the discussion and decision made by the Council. - One week after the meeting, the advice document is shared with the proposer in confidence for comment on accuracy only. - If the proposal is supported, the proposer will be requested to work with the pharmacist named on the proposal to complete the National Systemic Anticancer Therapy (SACT) protocol to help avoid duplication of effort producing protocols regionally. - The final advice document will be issued to Health boards and Regional Cancer Networks and added to the NCMAG Programme webpage.
+- The NCMAG team will finalise the advice document, taking into consideration the discussion and decision made by the Council. - One week after the meeting, the advice document is shared with the proposer in confidence for comment on accuracy only. - The final advice document will be issued to Health boards and Regional Cancer Networks and added to the NCMAG Programme webpage.
 Boards will still need to consider local governance issues and the service/budget impact of changes.
-All cancer networks and Boards are expected to facilitate access to medicines supported by the group. - The accompanying SACT protocol will be shared with relevant regional network and board contacts and will need to be considered through regional governance processes: local adaptions may be required.
+All cancer networks and Boards are expected to facilitate access to medicines supported by the group. - SACT Protocol: - NCMAG aims to support the sharing of SACT protocols, and to ensure consistent naming of supported proposals across all instances of Chemocare. - If the proposal is supported, the proposer will be requested to work with the pharmacist named on the proposal to develop a SACT protocol for sharing, to help avoid duplication of effort producing protocols regionally. - The SACT protocol will be shared with relevant regional network and board contacts for consideration through regional governance processes: local adaptations may be required.